FDA approves Ozempic for those with chronic kidney disease & type 2 diabetes

 So, Victoza works to help reduce blood sugar levels by regulating insulin levels and slowing the rate at which your body digests your meals after you eat—also called gastric emptying.
 All of this can help you lose weight.

 Liraglutide has been shown to aid in meaningful weight loss results.
 In fact, the obesity drug, Saxenda®, also made by Novo Nordisk, has a higher dose of liraglutide as its main active ingredient.
-The FDA has approved Saxenda for chronic weight management in adults with a body mass index (BMI) of 30 or greater or a BMI of 27 or above with at least one weight-related condition like high blood pressure.
+The FDA has approved Saxenda for chronic weight management in adults with obesity or with overweight in the presence of at least one weight-related condition like high blood pressure.
 It’s also approved for teens aged 12 to 17 with a weight above 132 pounds and obesity.

-Victoza’s prescribing information also notes some serious side effects, although extremely rare.
-Here are what they include:
+Victoza’s prescribing information also notes rare but serious side effects, including:

-Novo Nordisk warns that you shouldn’t take Victoza if “you or any of your family have ever had MTC or if you have an endocrine system condition called Multiple Endocrine Neoplasia syndrome type 2 (MEN 2).”
-In addition, Victoza isn’t for those who are pregnant or plan to become pregnant in the next three months or for those who are breastfeeding.
+Novo Nordisk warns against taking Victoza if “you or any of your family have ever had medullary thyroid carcinoma (MTC) or if you have Multiple Endocrine Neoplasia syndrome type 2 (MEN 2).”
+In addition, Victoza isn’t for those who are pregnant, and should be discussed with a provider for those who are breastfeeding or plan to breastfeed

 To start your journey with Found, take our quiz.